The 18 Worst Restaurant Breakfasts in America

-In theory, breakfast is a good thing.
-Studies show that people who take time for a morning meal consume fewer calories over the course of the day, have stronger cognitive skills, and are 30% less likely to be overweight or obese.
-But when food marketers get their hands on it, "a hearty breakfast" turns into something more like "a heart-breaking breakfast."
-Much of what's on offer at America's restaurants and fast-food joints includes a collection of salty scrambles, misguided muffins, and way too tall pancake stacks.
+It's no question that breakfast is a good thing.
+Studies have shown that people who make time for a morning meal consume fewer calories over the course of the day, have stronger cognitive skills, and are less likely to be overweight or obese.

 Denny's Cinnamon Roll Pancake Breakfast

 Dessert-driven pancakes can be found on many menus, but Denny's Cinnamon Roll Pancake Breakfast out-sweets them all.
-The restaurant has topped two buttermilk pancakes with a cinnamon crumb topping and whipped cream, and then Denny's will give you a pitcher of warm cream cheese icing to "drizzle" (read: dump) on top.
+The restaurant has topped two buttermilk pancakes with a cinnamon crumb topping, whipped cream, and warm cream cheese icing drizzled (maybe doused is more accurate) on top.

-The result is a dish with more sugar than six servings of Breyers' Natural Vanilla Ice Cream.
-(Throw in eggs, hash browns, and two sausage links, and the sodium count soars, too.)
-Stay far, far away from this meal if weight loss is one of your health goals.
+The result is a dish with as much sugar as seven servings of Breyers' Natural Vanilla Ice Cream.
+(Throw in eggs, hash browns, and two bacon strips, and the sodium count soars, too.)

 The Cheesecake Factory Bruléed French Toast with Bacon

-Say hello to one the highest-calorie items on The Cheesecake Factory's menu—and, yes, that goes for the entire menu, not just for breakfast.
-(By the way, don't think to swap your bacon for grilled ham, as this substitution will bring up your sodium count to over a day's worth: 2,620 milligrams.)
+Say hello to one of the most caloric items on The Cheesecake Factory's menu—and, yes, that goes for the entire menu, not just breakfast.
+(By the way, don't swap your bacon for grilled ham, as this substitution will bring up your sodium count to over a whole day's worth at 2,620 milligrams.)

 This "rustic" dish will likely rust your arteries, with half a day's worth of sodium, more than a day's worth of calories, over two days worth of added sugar, and three and a half days' worth of saturated fat.
 To quell your sweet tooth craving (and keep your breakfast under 1,000 calories and free of trans fats), place an order for a strawberry fruit smoothie and the make-your-own breakfast sammie with a side order of eggs and an English muffin.